Organic body wash - solid bars or liquid plastic bottles?

 Five Organic Body Wash to Try:

-1. Vegan Body Wash: Refreshing Grapefruit and Peppermint Solid Bar
+1. Vegan Body Wash: Refreshing Scents & Plastic--Free Solid Soap Bar

-EcoRoots offers a fully vegan 4.5-ounce solid bar body wash made by Meow Meow Tweet.
-If you aren’t familiar with the company, here’s the gist of their mission: they create all-natural products to help regular folks like us make eco-friendly changes in our daily lives.
-Sometimes this means switching to a plastic-free body wash, and Meow Meow Tweet wants to make sure everyone can make this decision for themselves.
+EcoRoots offers a fully vegan 4.ounce solid bar body wash made in small batches here in USA.
+If you aren’t familiar with our small company, here’s the gist of our mission: we create all-natural products to help regular folks like you make eco-friendly changes in our daily lives.
+Sometimes this means switching to a plastic-free body wash, to make sure everyone can make this decision for themselves.

 So what’s so great about this organic body wash?